New Years Resolution

 Programming

 While programming today, I came up with some nice vim bindings.
 If you use vim, and want tags-powered “intellisense-like” stuff, use this.
-Also thrown in there are hotkeys for :Tlist (indispensible vim plugin) and saving quickly (I save often, so I like to have a single key in either normal or insert mode).
+Also thrown in there are hotkeys for :Tlist (indispensible vim plugin for ctags integration) and saving quickly (I save often, so I like to have a single key in either normal or insert mode).

 " intellisense - yea well close enough